mykebates/Gravity-Forms-Custom-Post-Path/README.md

 # This is a very early working version

-The idea behind this plugin is to provide an easy way to post your field value out to any other endpoint.
+The point of this plugin is to provide an easy way to post your field value out to any other endpoint.

 - Make sure the Gravity Forms is installed and activated.
 - Install and activate Gravity-Forms-Custom-Post-Path plugin.